mn-lauren/mn-lauren/README.md

 </a>

 ### Pleased to meet you.
 Beautiful websites and landing pages have always caught my eyes and I used to tweak both Tumblr and Blogger themes.
 Now that I finally have enough spare time in the weekend, I decided to go through the web development curriculum on [freeCodeCamp](https://www.freecodecamp.org/mn-lauren).
-I also learn from The Odin Project.
+I also learn from [W3Schools](https://www.w3profile.com/ren) and The Odin Project.
 My current focus is Responsive Web Design.

 - ⚡  Fun fact: I actually have a Psychology degree
 - 💬  Feel free to talk/exchange ideas about mental health online platform